In LINQ, OrderByDescending operator is used to sort list/collection of items in descending order.

 Madhav Sai

-This is how we can use LINQ orderbydescending operator to sort list of items in descending order.
+This is how we can use LINQ orderbydescending operator to sort the list of items in descending order.